PSHoudini said 5 months ago 9/4/2011 8:23:32 PM EDT

 This will make you be able to distort the edges of the selection.

-You will distort the bottom edges as shown in image bellow.
+You will distort the bottom edges as shown in image below.

 I do this so the water perspectives may look good according to the overall image.